jekyll/jekyll/docs/_docs/maintaining/special-labels.md

 ## `pinned`

 This label is for @jekyllbot to ignore the age of the issue, which means that the `stale` label won't be automatically added, and the issue won't be closed after a while.
 This needs to be set manually, and should be set with care.
+(The `has-pull-request` label does the same thing, but shouldn't be used to _only_ keep an issue open)